Inspire Investing: Inspire's Biblical ETF [NYSE: BLES] Exceeds Secular Benchmarks

 BLES on NYSE monitors

-BLES has returned 16.07% year-to-date as of the end of the third quarter, nearly doubling the 8.37% year-to-date returns of its MSCI ACWI Equal Weight benchmark.
+BLES net asset value (NAV) has returned 16.45% year-to-date as of the end of the third quarter, surpassing the 10.90% year-to-date returns of the MSCI ACWI Equal Weight Total Return.
 Since inception on Feb.
-28, 2017, BLES has delivered 6.62% annualized returns - three times that of the 2.19% annualized returns of the MSCI ACWI Equal Weight benchmark during that same timeframe.
-BLES is also outperforming the benchmark on the 1-year number by 5%.
-BLES is up 1.37% while the MSCI ACWI Equal Weight benchmark is down -3.63%, as of September 30, 2019.1
+27, 2017, BLES has delivered 6.66% annualized returns on net asset value - handily outpacing that of the 5.10% annualized returns of the MSCI ACWI Equal Weight Total Return index over the same timeframe according to Bloomberg data.
+BLES is also outperforming the secular index on the 1-year number by 2.30%.
+BLES net asset value is up 1.37% while the MSCI ACWI Equal Weight Total Return benchmark is down -0.93%, as of September 30, 2019.

 (Past performance is no guarantee of future results.
 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Investment return and principal value will fluctuate, so that shares, when redeemed, may be worth more or less than their original cost.
 Inspire Funds are bought and sold at market price (not NAV) and are not individually redeemed from the fund.
 Brokerage commissions will reduce returns.
-To obtain performance data current to the most recent month-end, please call 877.658.9473, or visit www.inspireetf.com.)
+To obtain performance data current to the most recent month-end, please call 877.658.9473, or visit www.inspireetf.com.
+Total annual fund operating expenses are 0.62%.)

 New WWJD Fund Launch Inspired by BLES Success